patrickjohnulad-bot/yolov8-pascal-voc-detection/README.md

 # YOLOv8m Object Detection on Pascal VOC 2012 (5-Class Subset)

+## Problem Statement

+Object detection is a fundamental task in computer vision with applications in autonomous driving, surveillance, and robotics.
+However, real-world detection systems must handle challenges such as varying object sizes, occlusions, and limited computational resources.
+Data augmentation is widely used to improve generalization, but its specific impact on different object sizes and classes is not fully understood.

+This study investigates how data augmentation affects detection performance across five biologically and visually distinct classes: cat, horse, car, dog, and bird.
+By comparing models trained with and without augmentation, we aim to quantify the benefits of augmentation and identify which object classes and sizes benefit the most.

 This project trains and evaluates a YOLOv8m detector on a five-class subset of the Pascal VOC 2012 benchmark: **cat, horse, car, dog, bird**.
 The primary goal is to understand the full object detection pipeline — from data preparation and preprocessing to training and quantitative evaluation — and to measure how data augmentation affects generalization.

 ## Key Findings